je9000/synfrag/README.generated.txt

     port, or with this ICMP echo ID, can be discarded.

 Examples
+  v4-tcp
-    The following is a simple example test using synfrag to probe TCP port 22 via unfragmented IPv4.
+    The following example uses synfrag to probe TCP port 22 via unfragmented IPv4.
 Note that the dstmac parameter is set to that of the router between the srcip's network and the dstip's network:

      %sudo ./synfrag \
-     --srcip 10.72.122.120
+      --srcip 10.72.122.120 \
       --dstip 10.72.107.254 \
       --interface eth1 \
       --dstmac 00:00:0C:07:AC:01 \
       --dstport 22 \
       --test v4-tcp
      Starting test "v4-tcp".
 Opening interface "eth1".

  Ethernet Frame, ethertype 2048